-- 2. Add the project to the server for the WebSphere Test Environment. - a.
-Start the server by right click on Server and select Start. - b.
-Right click on the server in the server view and select Add and remove projects ...
+- \\\\\ 1.
+In the Servers tab in the lower-right corner pane, right click the Server and then select Start - 2.
+Add the project to the server for the WebSphere Test Environment. - \\ a.
+Start the server by right clicking Server and selecting Start. - \\ b.
+Right click the server in the server view and select Add and remove projects ...